Your Future Starts Here

 EFGI helps you improve the quality of your external funding applications and provides information on funding opportunities.

-Texas college students under 30 years old must be vaccinated against bacterial meningitis before they can enroll in classes (Section 51.9192 of the Texas Education Code.)
-If you have been admitted to UT Arlington, you are required to submit proof of your meningitis vaccination to Magnus Health SMR at least 10 days before the start of the semester in which you plan to enroll.
+Texas college students under 22 years old must be vaccinated against bacterial meningitis before they can enroll in classes (Section 51.9192 of the Texas Education Code.)
+If you have been admitted to UT Arlington, you are required to submit proof of your meningitis vaccination to Magnus Health SMR.
+The meningitis vaccination must be administered on or before the first day of classes of the term in which you are enrolling.

 LSAMP NSF Grant